hamed-shirbandi/AzManCofee/README.md

  How to use ?
  -------------
-just refrence AzManCofee dll to your project and call methods provided by IAzmanService that implemented in AzManService. then use following setting in your appSetting on your app config file.
+just install package via nuget and call methods provided by IAzmanService that implemented in AzManService. then use following settings in your appSetting on your app config file.

 ```xml
   <appSettings>